June 25

 If you can have only one pan, the sauté pan is the more versatile of the two.
 However, most cooks prefer using a skillet/frying pan for its lighter weight and greater maneuverability.

-Accomplished cooks usually own a few skillets (in different sizes and styles) and at least one sauté pan.
+Most cooks own a few skillets (in different sizes and styles) and at least one sauté pan.

 back to top